AndyObtiva/abstract_feature_branch/README.md

 >
 >     # The following example line works with Heroku Redis To Go while still operating on local Redis for local development
 >     # AbstractFeatureBranch.feature_store = Redis.new(:url => ENV['REDISTOGO_URL'])
 >
+>     # Enable live fetching of feature configuration from storage system, to update features without app/server restart.
+>     # false by default to only load features on app/server start for faster performance (requires restart on change)
+>     AbstractFeatureBranch.feature_store_live_fetching = false
+>
 >     # Application root where config/features.yml or config/features/ is found
 >     AbstractFeatureBranch.application_root = Rails.root